Freakwill/pyrimidine/docs/source/Install.md

 **Documentation as PDF**: download latest

-`pyrimidine` is a framework for genetic algorithm.
+`pyrimidine` stands as a versatile framework designed for GAs, offering exceptional extensibility for a wide array of evolutionary algorithms, including particle swarm optimization and difference evolution.

 ## Install pyrimidine